 Yes.
 We have extensive relationships with selling agents and work hard to uncover off market opportunities (properties that are not on the real estate platforms) that are suitable for our clients briefs.
-In addition to “Off Market Opportunities”, we also get presented pre-listings, where we gain access to properties prior to them being listed on the open market.
-This often happens when photos are being taken and it gives us a great opportunity to get a jump on the market, complete our due diligence and put our clients in a strong position to secure the property early in the campaign.
+In addition to “Off Market” opportunities, we also get presented pre-market listings, where we gain access to properties prior to them being listed on the open market.
+This often happens when photos are being taken and it gives us a great opportunity to get a jump on the market, complete our due diligence and put our clients at the front of the queue and in a strong position to secure the property early in the campaign.

 When our fees are looked at in isolation, some may draw this conclusion.
 However, each individual needs to consider the value of their time (as house hunting can be a very time consuming process), their expertise and their confidence in negotiating with an experienced selling agent.

 Buying a home or investment will likely be the largest financial commitment someone will make in their life and there are so many potential risks that need to be avoided.
 Our fees are a small insurance policy to ensure that our clients have a professional in their corner, to ensure they mitigate the potential risks of making a mistake.